whitneyburton/portfolios/students/1701-back/nick_jacques/20170302-nicholas-jacques-m1.markdown

   + Learning to really use TDD would have been a great thing.
 Coming into this project, it felt like we both had a bad grasp of TDD, and at the end it felt like we had a basic grasp that really helped the second half of the project
   + Speak up more when your partner starts making things way too complicated
 *   Project 2 (Sergey Lukyanenko): lorem ipsum
+    It’s been a very productive and joyful time to work with Nick.
+His dedication and passion for coding is a big part of his life.
+He put a lot of effort and time into our project.
+During our project time Nick showed great skills in working with a large amount of data and connecting multiple objects together into working methods and classes.
+He has a clear vision of the problems that need to be solved and quickly finds a solution by using all available tools.
+    He is very friendly and openminded.
+Nick never hesitates to ask for advice from students around and willingly offers his support and knowledge to others.
+    I look forward to working with Nick on future projects and wish him success in pursuing his goals.
 ### Job Prep

 *   LinkedIn profile with a summary, descriptions under experience, and Turing under education: [Link](https://www.linkedin.com/in/nicholas-jacques-5b830082/)